 1. Prepare Meals in Advance

-Seniors and their hourly or live-in Tampa caregivers should avoid cooking meals during the hottest portion of the day.
+Seniors and their hourly or live-in Clearwater caregivers should avoid cooking meals during the hottest portion of the day.
 This will limit the amount of work that home cooling systems have to do in order to maintain comfortable temperatures indoors.
 Instead, prepare several days or a week’s worth of meals in advance and store these in the refrigerator or freezer.

 2. Check Prescription Warnings

 It is important to learn more about the different ways prescription drugs will impact a senior’s ability to weather sunlight and heat extremes.
 Family caregivers should talk with the doctors or pharmacists of their senior loved one to learn whether or not any changes need to be made to the dosing schedule or daily activities once the temperatures start to rise.

 3. Have a Back-Up Plan for Home Cooling Systems

 It is important to ensure that seniors always have access to working, indoor cooling systems.
 Clearwater Home Care Assistance recommends all aging adults have feasible back-up plans in place in case their home cooling systems malfunction.
 This can include the use of high-powered indoor fans or plans to immediately move older adults to a cooler location until HVAC repairs can be performed.
 During the summer months, if a senior’s sole cooling system breaks down this should always be treated as an emergency.

 Seniors should sport loose, comfortable clothes during the summer months.
 It is also important for aging adults to avoid synthetic fabrics and synthetic fabric blends.
 These trap heat and moisture close to the skin.
 Conversely, natural fabrics such as linen and cotton are light and allow for plenty of airflow.
 Materials like these can also draw moisture away from the skin so that rashes and irritation are less likely to occur.

 5. Schedule Important Activities Early On